-You can run and debug tests with Protractor right in WebStorm.
+Protractor is a test framework for Angular and AngularJS applications.
+Protractor executes tests against your application running in a real browser, which ensures correctness and trustworthiness of test results.
+WebStorm integrates with Protractor so you can run and debug your tests from inside the IDE.
 You can see the test results in a treeview and easily navigate to the test source from there.

 You can install Protractor locally, in your project, or globally.
 Global installation is preferable.

-With WebStorm, you can jump between a file and the related test file.
-Navigation from a test result in the Test Runner Tab to the test is also supported.
+With WebStorm, you can jump between a file and the related test file or from a test result in the Test Runner Tab to the test.

 Open the file in the editor and selector from the context menu, or just press Ctrl+Shift+T.